 The Tobago Cays – half an hour’s sail from Mayreau

 The five small, uninhabited islands that make up The Tobago Cays are a must-see for diving and snorkeling enthusiasts.
 Much of the Tobago Cays Marine Park is encompassed here and you’ll soon know why if you sail into The Tobago Cays.
 Sea turtle nesting sites, pristine coral reefs, lobsters, and iguanas are just some of the wonders you’ll see.
-Hike the trails of James Bay, Petit Bateau and Petit Rameau for amazing views and close encounters with birds and iguanas, or trek to Petit Trabac to see where they filmed “Pirates of the Caribbean: The Black Pearl.”
+Hike the trails of James Bay, Petit Bateau and Petit Rameau for amazing views and close encounters with birds and iguanas.
+Trek to Petit Trabac to see where they filmed “Pirates of the Caribbean The Black Pearl.”

 Palm Island and Union Island